 Right off the bat, I turned on my AC, microwave, heater, and some small devices and gave it a whopping 3600W, 119V, 30.43amps load of my RV to test its capacity.

-Westinghouse iGen4500 ran everything at the same time, there was a small change in the noise pattern but significant.
+Westinghouse iGen4500 ran everything at the same time; there was a small change in the noise pattern, but it was significant.

-When the generator reached 4002W of output load, the overload light went ON and I stopped the test.
+When the generator reached 4002W of output power, the overload light went ON and I stopped the test.

 What are the cons?

-There are no particular cons but there are some things that the future models of Westinghouse iGen4500 should improve.
+There are no particular cons, but there are some things that the future models of the Westinghouse iGen4500 should improve.

 Firstly, the oil door is a bit smaller, it creates a mess when you try to change the oil.
 A small rubber ramp beneath the oil plug would drain all the spilling oil safely away from the generator.

-Secondly, the choke issue.
+Secondly, there is the choke issue.
 Almost 50% of the shipping Westinghouse iGen4500 generators have this issue.
-If the generator doesn’t start as it is supposed, then there are chances that the choke is not open entirely.
+If the generator doesn’t start as it is supposed, then there are chances that the choke is not open.